khoih-prog/Ethernet_Manager_STM32/README.md

 - You can update Credentials any time you need to change via Configure Portal.
 Data are saved in configurable locations in EEPROM.
 - **DoubleDetectDetector** feature to force Config Portal when double reset is detected within predetermined time, default 10s.
 - Configurable **Config Portal Title** to be either BoardName or default undistinguishable names.
 - Examples are redesigned to separate Credentials / Defines / Dynamic Params / Code so that you can change Credentials / Dynamic Params quickly for each device.
-Example [**MQTT_ThingStream_Ethernet_STM32**](MQTT_ThingStream_Ethernet_STM32) will demonstrate how to use the dynamic parameters, entered via Config Portal, to connect to [**ThingStream MQTT Server**](mqtt.thingstream.io).
+Example [**MQTT_ThingStream_Ethernet_STM32**](examples/MQTT_ThingStream_Ethernet_STM32) will demonstrate how to use the dynamic parameters, entered via Config Portal, to connect to **ThingStream MQTT Server** at `mqtt.thingstream.io`.

 ---
 ---